 After finishing off the most surreal communiqué of my life, the only other real order of business left was notifying Amtrak that I would be bringing not one, but two wheelchairs with me to the station for our trip to Washington DC tomorrow.
 That’s going to cost United another hundred bucks because the dead chair needs a ticket of its own.
 With all of that taken care of, Claire and I had the rest of the day to explore Historical Philadelphia.
 If we thought it was difficult to navigate New York City with three people tag teaming a hand control power chair, making my girlfriend push me through miles of old brick roads was even worse.

-But as we made our way around through so many historical monuments, I could feel my discomfort and annoyance with my current predicament began to fade, lost in the background of a larger perspective.
+But as we made our way around through so many historical monuments, I could feel my discomfort and annoyance with my current predicament begin to fade, lost in the background of a larger perspective.
 Visiting spots like the Constitution Hall, the Liberty Bell, and, particularly, The Tomb of the Unknown Revolutionary Soldier — which served as a mass grave of thousands who lost their lives in the American Revolution — snapped me out of my funk rather quickly.
-It was a pretty stark reminder that pain is part of the process, and that maybe, just maybe, this little blip on the radar is just that last catalyst that galvanizes my commitment to advocating for people in my situation.
+It was a stark reminder that pain is part of the process, and that maybe, just maybe, this little blip on the radar is just that last catalyst that galvanizes my commitment to advocating for people in my situation.

 One of our last stops was at Independence Hall, where both the Declaration of Independence and the Constitution were adopted.
 We caught the very last of their express tours before closing.
-The tour itself was short, we only got to see the Supreme Court room, central hall and the assembly room.
+The tour itself was short, we only got to see the Supreme Court room, central hall, and the assembly room.
 It was in that last room of the abbreviated tour that the guide talked about how the founding fathers had the foresight that this country would evolve, which is why they programmed in an amendment process that gave way to the abolition of slavery, women’s suffrage, the civil rights movement of the 60s, the ADA in the 90s, and the current battles for gay rights.
 The guide wrapped everything up by saying they is still plenty of work to do, which is exactly why we are headed to the capital tomorrow; to declare that my independence matters just as much as everyone else’s does; that I have the right to travel without putting myself in danger.

 And it was one tiny act of kindness by a stranger right before the tour began that brought it all together for me.
 While waiting in line, a man named Pascual struck up a conversation with Claire and me.
 Because she was pushing my chair, I never really got to see his face.
 We chit chatted and learned he was from Virginia by way of San Jose.
 When we approached the ramp heading into the hall, he gently nudged Claire aside, offering to push me around for the next 20 minutes so she could have a break.
 It’s those little gestures by so many people this last week that have lightened the load on these paralyzed shoulders.